abbvie-external/oracle-helpers/README.md

 # Options

+Configuration lets you set up certain behaviors to customize how the pools work outside of oracle

 ```js
 import { configuration } from '@abv/oracle-helpers';
 /** Amount of time (in ms) between pings to check on connection behavior. */